Nurse-Family Partnership (NFP)

-Nurse-Family Partnership helps first-time moms with the support they need to become confident parents and strong women, and ultimately, give their babies the best possible start in life.
+Nurse-Family Partnership helps first-time, low-income people with the support they need to become confident and strong parents, and ultimately give their babies the best possible start in life.
 Learn more about this free program.

-Nurse-Family Partnership helps first-time moms, just like you, prepare for the birth of your child by partnering you with a nurse home visitor.
+Nurse-Family Partnership helps people pregnant with their first child, just like you, prepare for the birth of your child by partnering you with a nurse home visitor.
 When you enroll in the program, a specially trained nurse will visit you throughout your pregnancy and until your baby turns two years old.
 During these visits, your nurse will offer the knowledge and support you need to confidently create a better life for your baby and yourself.

 From helping you have a healthy pregnancy, to coaching you on child development, to empowering you to pursue your heart's desire, your nurse home visitor will always be there for you, so you can be there for your baby.